santanivf/santaan-ivf-resources/README.md

 - Reference general reproductive health topics

 ## Contact & Consultation
-For fertility consultations and detailed treatment information, please visit the official website
+For fertility consultations and detailed treatment information, you can check
+<a href="ivf-treatment-bangalore.html">IVF Treatment in Bangalore</a> to learn how IVF treatment works.